SzymonDabrowski/Inpainting/README.txt

 Though there are some bugs to fix, program works properly: it inpaints data in places marked by user.
 This was the main purpose of writing this application and it is done.
-Due to lack of time it will stay as for some time.
+Due to lack of time it will stay as is for some time.

 Changes:
 - tabs changed to spaces